Business Rates

 In this section you can find out how rates are calculated, how to pay, revaluation and much more.

-In the 2023 autumn statement, the Chancellor announced changes to business rates from 1 April 2024.
+In the 2024 Autumn Budget, the Chancellor announced changes to business rates from 1 April 2025.
 This includes:

-- The business rates multipliers will be frozen at 49.9p for occupied properties with a rateable value of less than 51,000, and 54.6p for all other properties.
+- The small business rates multiplier will be frozen at 49.9p for occupied properties with a rateable value of less than 51,000.

-- The 2024/25 Retail, Hospitality and Leisure (RHL) scheme will be extended for a fifth year into 2024-25, retaining the existing scope and providing eligible properties with 75% relief, up to a cap of £110,000 per business.
+- The Retail, Hospitality and Leisure (RHL) relief scheme will be extended for one year for 2025/26, retaining the existing eligibility criteria but reducing the level of relief to 40%, up to a cap of £110,000 per business.

 Your revenues service